One of Open Letters Reviews’ Ten Best Historical Novels of 2020 ; First Place Winner, 2021 Chaucer Award for pre-1750s historical fiction

-Motherless since birth and newly bereft of his father, King Henry VIII, nine-year-old Edward Tudor ascends to the throne of England and quickly learns that he cannot trust anyone, even himself.
+His mother, Jane Seymour, died at his birth; now his father, King Henry VIII, has died as well.
+Nine-year-old Edward Tudor ascends to the throne of England and quickly learns that he cannot trust anyone, even himself.

 While Edward can bring frustratingly little direction to the Council’s policies, he refuses to abandon his one firm conviction: that Catholicism has no place in England.
 When Edward falls ill, this steadfast belief threatens England’s best hope for a smooth succession: the transfer of the throne to Edward’s very Catholic half-sister, Mary Tudor, whose heart’s desire is to return the realm to the way it worshipped in her mother’s day.